-The Legislative Fellow is expected to make verbal presentations at several BSCES functions during the Fellowship year.
+The Legislative Fellow is expected to make verbal presentations at BSCES functions during the Fellowship term.

 The Legislative Fellow is expected to make periodic written reports to the BSCES Government Affairs Committee suitable for publishing in the BSCESNews or other BSCES forums.

 The Legislative Fellow is responsible for all out-of-pocket expenses once he/she begins working in Boston.

 The Legislative Fellow is subject to Legislative Standards of Conduct and must not engage in any partisan political activities during the term of appointment.